We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Spits out larger debris in its cleaning path

-The vacuum's adjustable floor head has three modes so you can change the suction and roller bar height depending on the surface you're cleaning.
-Dyson's Motorbar cleaner head is equipped with stiff nylon bristles to reach into thick carpet, and that effectively picks up hair.
-It has de-tangling vanes to prevent hair from wrapping around it.
-In our tests, we noticed that this vacuum head has a tendency to spit out larger debris before sucking it up, which is slightly frustrating.
-But setting the vacuum to the high-pile carpet cleaning mode can help with this.
+The adjustable floor head has three modes so you can change the suction and roller bar height depending on the surface you're cleaning.
+Dyson's Motorbar cleaner head is equipped with stiff nylon bristles to reach into thick carpet, and to effectively picks up hair.

-We appreciate the suite of attachments that come with this upright vacuum, making it an excellent all-around cleaning tool.
-Whether you want to detail tight corners, rid upholstery of pet hair, or efficiently clean your home's stairs, this vacuum has an attachment for it.
 The attachments are also key to counteracting this vacuum's rather heavy build.
 When it comes to cleaning stairs, we think it's easier to pair the stair tool with the 15-foot extension hose, rather than lug the whole vacuum up and down.

 Weight: 17.3 pounds | Bin Volume: 1.8 quarts | Cord Length: 35 feet | Included Accessories: Combination brush and crevice tool, stair tool, pet groom tool, tangle-free turbine tool